tienvv1234/CompleteGuideNodejs/README.md

 --https://docs.mongodb.com/manual/reference/program/mongofiles/#bin.mongofiles
 --https://docs.mongodb.com/manual/applications/drivers/

 #documents
 `Mongoose documents represent a one-to-one mapping to documents as stored in MongoDB.
 Each document is an instance of its Model.`

 #Subdocuments
 `Subdocuments are documents embedded in other documents.
 In Mongoose, this means you can nest schemas in other schemas.
 Mongoose has two distinct notions of subdocuments: arrays of subdocuments and single nested subdocuments.`

+- so we usually make use of some document collection like this when we ant to make some type of ownership relationship very clear.